-- false: No segmentation is allowed
+· false: No segmentation is allowed

-- <number> or <number> KB: Size in kilobytes
+or KB: Size in kilobytes

-- <number> MB: Size in megabytes
+· MB: Size in megabytes

-- <number> hr: Number of hours for segment to stay open
+• hr: Number of hours for segment to stay open

 Specifies the segmentation limit for a log file.
 If the current log segment exceeds the size set by this option, the file is closed and a new one is created.
 This option is ignored if log output is not configured to be sent to a logfile.